-Crucial infrastructure for the work of the HIV Center is provided by six Cores:
+Crucial infrastructure for the work of the HIV Center is provided by five Cores:

 The Administrative Core provides multidisciplinary leadership for scientific rigor, strategic planning, programmatic evaluation/oversight, and sound fiscal management.
 It is directed by Robert H. Remien, PhD, who is also Principal Investigator and Director of the HIV Center.